 TD and Questrade are two of the biggest names in Canadian finance, and both offer a do-it-yourself (DIY) trading platform for their customers.

-This Questrade vs. TD Direct Investing comparison article will discuss the two discount brokers to help you make a better decision about which firm you should work with to achieve your financial goals.
+This Questrade vs. TD Direct Investing comparison article will discuss the two discount brokers to help you make a better decision about which to choose.